bernieblume/spree-zoned-spree1.1/README.md

 &nbsp;

-This Spree extension is probalbly essential to you if you operate outside of the US.
+This Spree extension is probalbly essential to you if operating outside of the US.

 &nbsp;